OpenSlides/openslides-backend/docs/actions/agenda_item.forward.md

 Upon forwarding for every topic and every target meeting:
 - A new topic is created in the target meeting with the same title and text as the original linked topic.
-- The agenda item linked to said topic is given the same `type` as the original agenda_item.
+- The agenda item linked to said topic is given the same `type`, `item_number`, `comment`, `closed` and `duration` values as the original agenda_item, `tag_ids` are matched to the target_meetings tags by name.
+Should one not exist, it will be created.
+- The new agenda items `weight` will be the original items `weight` plus the maximum weight in the new meeting.
+- Agenda item parentage is preserved as best as possible concerning the agenda_items that are actually sent over.
+This means that if a connectory item between two items is removed, the copy of the grandchild would be set as the child of the copy of the grandparent, and so on.

 If `with_speakers` is true:
+- The new list of speakers is closed if the original was closed as well.
 - An exception is thrown if there is any paused or started speakers, or any waiting points of order, connected to any of the topics list of speakers.
 - Otherwise all speakers are copied over.
    - Restrictions concerning presence in the target meeting are ignored.